dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv2-0.md

 - Ensure the Secrets Store CSI Driver is installed and configured with an External Secret Provider.
 For guidance refer to our [installation and configuration guide](docs/getting-started/installation/helm/modules/authorizationv2-0#installing-and-configuring-the-secrets-store-csi-driver-with-an-external-secret-provider).

-- Create your secret within your chosen External Secret Provider.
+- Create your JWT signing secret within your chosen External Secret Provider.
 Paste the contents of this file as the secret content.

 - Create your own [SecretProviderClass Object](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/usage#create-your-own-secretproviderclass-object) based on your external secret provider.
 You also have the option to create your own Redis secret in the SecretProviderClass.